tareefk/learnrepo/README.md

 # learnrepo
-Repo created for rstudio::conf tutorial
+Repo created for rstudio::conf tutorial.
+Editing it to reflect a change on the RStudio client.